Platanias F.C.: Platanias & Maleme Municipal Grounds

-The municipal ground of Platanias, built in 1959 and still exists today, was built by the same residents who were using hoes to dig the field with donkeys carrying soil used to fill the field.

-However, at that time were working on the basis of Marathi and an employee, resident of Platanias, Kostas Tsigounakis, volunteered to help build the stadium using a machine – loader base.
+The municipal ground of Platanias, built in 1959, was built by the same residents who were using hoes to dig the field with donkeys carrying soil used to fill the field.
+However, at that time an employee and resident of Platanias, Kostas Tsigounakis, volunteered to help build the stadium using a machine – loader base.
+Today, Platanias FC uses Maleme sports ground (in the Municipality of Platanias) and previously Perivolia Municipal Stadium (Municipality of Chania) during the Super League period.
+The ground of Platanias, which was located within the village, was demolished in 2023 to make way for a playground.

-Today FC Platanias uses three pitches, two of which (grounds of Platanias and Maleme) belongs to Municipality of Platanias and one (Perivolia Municipal Stadium) in the Municipality of Chania.

-The ground of Platanias, which located within the village, have plastic turf of modern standards since 2008–09 period.

 The municipal ground of Maleme is land granted by the Greek Air Force in Platanias, who built the stadium with natural grass.
-Platanias played in this ground, until 2011–12 period.
-In these, indeed, installations, contains another ground, which like the ground of Platanias use for their workouts teams Academies FC Platanias.
+Platanias FC played at this ground until the 2011–12 period, and returned again after its relegation from the Super League in 2018.

 Perivolia Municipal Stadium

-From the season 2012–13 the team competes in Perivolia Municipal Stadium of Chania, which took place in record time, extensive upgrading and modernization work at all levels to meet in full all the obligations set by the organizing principle of Super League and NOVA TV.
+From the season 2012–13 until 2017-2018, Platanias FC competed at the Perivolia Municipal Stadium of Chania, which took place in record time, extensive upgrading and modernization work at all levels to meet in full all the obligations set by the organizing principle of Super League and NOVA TV.

 The Municipal Ground of Perivolia has now "morphed" into a modern football stadium, with two tiers (one of them covered), journalists theories, comfortable – brand new changing rooms for athletes and referees (female assistants are separate changing rooms), dispensary, gym, comfortable office for the observer of the match, great room for press conferences and other venues.